markvanhattum/hello-world/README.md

 # hello-world
-The famous Hello World program
+The famous Hello World program...

+...that still hasn't been written yet.